greggelong/tapCodeIn/README.md

 in this sketch I have set the framerate to 3, which slows down the interaction.  if there is about a 2 second pause the computer will think you are done with that set of taps and move to the next

 My checking logic for this is a bit different than how I did it on arduino.
-Specifically in the case of zero taps UPDATE: I have now chaged the arduion code to work like this code
+Specifically in the case of zero taps UPDATE: I have now changed the arduino code to work like this code